 In the event of a fire, get out, stay out, call 999 and ask for the fire & rescue service.
-You will only be allowed to re-enter the building once the building is safe.
+You will only be allowed to re-enter the building once it is safe.

 - There should be at least one working smoke alarm on each floor level of your home.
 Test them weekly by pressing the button, don’t tamper with them.
 Be safe - never ignore a sounding smoke or fire alarm in your house or building.